Hands-on Gear Review

 Best Uses: Casual travel and expedition travel

 We gave the Helly Hansen Duffel our OutdoorGearLab duffel bag Best Buy Award.
 The decision was a tough call between it and the Wild Things Mule Duffel.
 The Wild Things advantage is its so much more durable and offers more and larger size options.
 The Helly Hansen Duffle's main advantages over the the Wild Things Mule and some of the other lower priced bags are its big D-shaped opening, comfortable backpack straps, inside pockets and a much better price (we often see it for $77 on Amazon).
 It also has little features that go toward making a trip that much easier, such as a clear information window and compression straps.
-The Helly Hansen duffel's primary drawback is that its not nearly as durable and is only available in two sizes; a 50L (3050 cubic inches) and a 90L (5400 cubic inches).
+The Helly Hansen duffel's primary drawback is that its not nearly as durable, but is available in three sizes; a 30L (1830 cubic inches), 50L (3050 cubic inches) and a 90L (5400 cubic inches).
 It is great for people not looking for an enormous duffel.
 However, for extended climbing trips or larger expeditions, the 90L is on the small side.
 So if you are on a budget but still hope for all the nice features associated with more expensive duffels and don't want to pay the price, then the Helly Hansen Duffel is a good choice.
 If you don't want to spend the money but either need a bigger bag or want something super burly, then lean toward the Wild Things Mule Duffel or Gregory Long Haul.

 Compare top rated competitors side-by-side >